Skip to main content

 University of Virginia

-My primary interest is in feminist theory and, more generally, issues of gender and sexuality whether in a theoretical context or within primary texts from Mansfield Park to Pulp Fiction.
-My book on narratives of female development features chapters on Frances Burney and Jane Austen among others—and Austen is the single figure to whom I find myself returning most frequently.
-I have edited the Norton Critical edition of Northanger Abbey and had something to say in print about most of Austen’s novels.
-At the same time, my teaching and scholarship have shifted increasingly to consider popular and academic culture in the United States today.
-Cool Men and the Second Sex (2003) is a feminist critique of such contemporary artists and intellectuals as Spike Lee, Quentin Tarantino, Andrew Ross, and Edward Said.
-As this book suggests, my current interests include recent cinema and the late twentieth-century academy.
-Though I continue to focus on narrative forms, today my archive extends from novels, movies, and academic writing to reality television, decorating manuals, and women’s magazines.
-"Pussy Panic versus Liking Animals" (2012) is a feminist foray into animal studies.
+My primary interest is in feminist theory and, more generally, issues of gender and sexuality whether in a theoretical context or in primary texts from Mansfield Park to Pulp Fiction.
+Cool Men and the Second Sex (2003) considers the gender politics of Spike Lee, Quentin Tarantino, Andrew Ross, and Edward Said.
+"Pussy Panic versus Liking Animals" (Critical Inquiry, 2012) is a feminist foray into animal studies.
 Extreme Domesticity: A View from the Margins (2017) explores domestic precarity and creativity among queer, working-class, immigrant, and other marginal figures.
 Several recent articles turn to television.
-Two are companion pieces interrogating the role of gender in theories and practices of "realism."
+Two are companion pieces on the role of gender in theories and practices of "realism."
+I edited the Norton Critical edition of Northanger Abbey and consider myself a diehard fan of all things Jane Austen.